roryashfordbentley/Flexbones/README.md

 The original Barebones theme contained everything and the kitchen sink, This time around I have removed as much uneccesary bloat as possible.

 The included sass styles are focused on functional CSS rather than presentational CSS.
-Flexbones provides not only a responsive grid system but responsive images and typography.*
+Flexbones provides not only a responsive grid system but responsive images, typography and a responsive baseline grid!

-*Responsive typography sizes are not based on the sort of in depth research that IA (http://ia.net/) have conducted.
-That is up to you.
-To begin with the base typographic units are set to 10px desktop 9px tablet and 8px mobile.
-This decision was made to make the source understandable not to provide an optimal reading experience.
-Perhaps this will come in the future.
+Also bundled is our up coming browser tool Gridtacular that give at-a-glance information on the current page dimensions and breakpoint along with the ability to toggle both a grid overlay and a baseline grid overlay.

 3. Dependencies